omar-chaar/MyFitnessBuddy/README.md

 # MyFitnessBuddy
-Android healthiness tracker using a REST API.
+Android health tracker using a REST API.

 ## Table of contents
 * [Objective of the Application](#objective)